Please Wait a Moment

 Presenting at the Seminar

-• Up to one proposal may be accepted from each individual presenter from a non-profit/not-for-profit organization.
+• Up to one proposal may be accepted from an individual presenter from a non-profit/not-for-profit organization.

-• Up to one proposal may be accepted from each individual for-profit organization.
+• Up to one proposal may be accepted from an individual for-profit organization.

-This guidance applies to both non-members and members as well as all association membership types.
-Please note that vendor submissions are not accepted through the call for proposals process, but a school district or educational organization may submit a proposal with a vendor co-presenter if the proposed presentation does not include a sales pitch for vendor products and services.
+Vendor submissions are not accepted through the call for proposals process, but a school district or educational organization may submit a proposal with a vendor co-presenter if the proposed presentation does not include a sales pitch for vendor products and services.
+(Note: A for-profit company that sells products and services is considered a vendor.)

 Submit a Session Proposal